Parish Council - Suffolk

 Highways problems such as potholes, pavement defects, missing directional signs, street lights not working, missing road markings can now be reported directly to Suffolk County Council.
 Please click here to use the online tool.

 105 is the free national phone number to report power cuts

 Vulnerable customers who would like to sign up to the Priority Services Register can still call 0800 169 9970.

 Suffolk County Council maintains the ‘Report a flood in Suffolk’ webpage.
 If you are aware of any areas which may have suffered from flooding, use the SCC reporting tool and make the relevant risk management authorities aware.

-A new government scheme known as “Flood Re” has helped to significantly reduce the burden of increased insurance costs on homeowners.
+'Flood ReA' is a government scheme in place to help reduce the burden of increased insurance costs on homeowners.
 You can find more information about ‘Flood Re’ and how flooding is managed in Suffolk by going to the Suffolk County Council webpage.

 Refuse and Recycling collection is run by Suffolk Coastal District Council:

 To report problems caused by recycling glass banks such as overflowing and depositing on open ground, and other forms of fly tipping contact: